iXsystems/ixbuild/README.md

 Jenkins build framework for iX projects
 ===========

-The scripts in this repo will allow you to build PC-BSD or FreeNAS, either as an automated job from Jenkins or manually.
+The scripts in this repo will allow you to build TrueOS or FreeNAS, either as an automated job from Jenkins or manually.
 It includes support to build the following: